Skip to main content

 The Data Explorer is perfect for temporary displays of data - it enables you to explore and query your data without needing to build something permanent.

-To apply a Workflow to one or more Companies or End Users via the Data Explorer:
+To apply a Workflow Template to one or more records via the Data Explorer:

 1. Navigate to the Data Explorer

-2. Choose your desired data model (Company or End User) from the dropdown menu
+2. Choose your desired data model from the dropdown menu

-3. Use the checkboxes to select the Companies or End Users that you would like to apply the Workflow to
+3. Use the checkboxes to select the records that you would like to apply the Workflow to

-• πŸš€ Tip: Apply a filter to show specific records here, e.g. Companies that are in the Enterprise segment
+• πŸš€ Tip: Apply a filter to show a specific set of records here, e.g. Companies that are in the Enterprise Tier

 • πŸš€ Tip: You can select the checkbox at the very top (in the column header row) to select all displayed records